 What’s the Difference Between Predictive Analytics & AI?

 In recent years, AI has transformed from a concept only heard of in Si-Fi movies to an everyday business reality.
 Its solutions are employed across all types of companies, from high-tech giants to supermarkets to insurance brokers, and everything in between.
-Big data and predictive analytics are also trending, with 90% of companies stating that their business depends on data analysis and that they plan to increase their budget in this area.
+Big data and predictive analytics software are also trending, with 90% of companies stating that their business depends on data analysis and that they plan to increase their budget in this area.

 Both AI and predictive analytics are two terms frequently heard together.
 But what do they mean precisely, and what’s the connection between them?
 And more importantly, how can you harness the power of AI and predictive analytics for financial software in your business.
 Let’s find out.